MikeHopley/ftl-ships-strategy/index.md

 Sector 1 distress beacons are somewhat worth visiting, mostly because they are not asteroid fields!
 You have one blue option from the Ion Blast (good, but just one event).

-### Balance Mod

-Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer.

 ## Zoltan C